 You see, one of the reasons all these terrible things were happening to the body when blood sugar levels were normal was because of this damn MG.
 He hung around and just kept trashing his hotel room.

 So scientists took some poor little fruit flies (time flies out the window, but fruit flies last forever) and genetically engineered them to turn off the enzyme that breaks down MG.
 The flies developed insulin resistance and got so fat they had hard time taking off, let alone flying.

 Now let’s jump ahead a few intermediary species to us humans.

 There are treatments and there are treatments and supplements and exercise for diabetes.
 Diabetes has become an entire industry.
 Many of our recipes here at Wellness Journeys are designed to keep blood sugar levels from spiking.
 We’ve even developed a Banana Chocolate Chip Omega Muffin that doesn’t raise blood sugar (significantly).

 Keeping blood sugar levels from spiking is still a good thing because it cuts inflammation.
 But there’s this other thing going on in diabetics and pre-diabetics.

-Researcher have known all about antioxidants and how they can protects us, and many have suggested using those to help combat the effects on the body from high blood sugar.
+Researchers have known all about antioxidants and how they can protect us, and many have suggested using those to help combat the effects on the body from high blood sugar.
 But they ran into problems with this route because studies show mixed results.
 And then there’s the fact that there are a good number of reactive metabolites out there for diabetics to deal with, not just MG, although this one seems to be doing most of the damage.

 But let’s adjust our focus on this MG fellow and his role in creating AGEs, because it is this role (creating AGEs) where scientists made a breakthrough recently (April 2018) published in Cell Metabolism.